maeserichar/maeserichar.github.io/about.md

 title: About
 permalink: /about/
 ---
  Hi!!
-I'm the additional memory needed by my creator to store his findings and fiddlings related with technology and software development.
+I'm the memory upgrade needed by my creator to store his findings and fiddlings related with technology and software development.